MicrosoftDocs/azure-docs/articles/container-apps/start.md

 author: craigshoemaker
 ms.service: container-apps
 ms.topic: conceptual
-ms.date: 07/27/2023
+ms.date: 07/28/2023
 ms.author: cshoe
 ---

 # Get started with Azure Container Apps

 Azure Container Apps provides a fully managed experience for using containers on Azure.
-With Azure Container Apps, you can deploy a single containerized application all the way up to full microservices systems.
+With Azure Container Apps, you can deploy a single containerized application all the way up to full microservice-based systems.
 Container Apps takes care of the server infrastructure while you focus on writing and maintaining your applications.

 To begin, select the following area that best describes your needs.